whikernel/Gostxboard/README.md

 # GostxBoard v1.0 #

-GostxBoard is a beta module created to improve Windows's security, by protecting the system from almost all keyloggers.
+GostxBoard is a beta module developed to improve Windows's security, by protecting the system from a wide range of keyloggers.
 The module consists of a kernel mode driver and an API which can be used by developpers to improve the security of their applications.

 ### What is this repository for ? ###